laboon/ebook/text/98_glossary_of_terms.md

 __Test suite__: A grouping of related test plans.

-__Testability__: A quality of a system that specifies how easy it is to test - having well-designed and coherent methods, pure functions where possible, allowance for dependency injection, etc.
+__Testability__: A quality of a system that specifies how easy it is to test---having well-designed and coherent methods, pure functions where possible, allowance for dependency injection, etc.

 __Testable code__: Code which can be easily tested in an automated fashion at multiple levels of abstraction.